indimail/indimail-virtualdomains/.github/README-indimail.md

 Activ Date    : (127.0.0.1) Tue Jul  2 09:33:55 2019
 Delivery Time : No Mails Delivered yet / Per Day Limit not configured
 ```
-You will notice two additional fields - the hex salted password `a8bac1a24c7aa2725630c9ab6813a631b366c79c6bc959bf344d3af8e685a375` and the clear text password following it (separated by a colon).
+You will notice two additional fields - the hex salted password `a8bac1a24c7aa2725630c9ab6813a631b366c79c6bc959bf344d3af8e685a375` and the clear text password `supersecret` following it (separated by a colon).
 This kind of password will allow you to use AUTH PLAIN, LOGIN, all CRAM methods and all SCRAM / SCRAM-PLUS methods.
-But the problem with enabling CRAM auth methods is that attackers can get hold of the clear text passwords for all your users if your database is stolen.
-If you use SCRAM authentication, you can disable all CRAM authentication methods and also not use the -<b>C</b> argument to <b>vpasswd</b>.
-This will give you the safety of of having all your passwrods encrypted in the database.
+When you set passwords using the -m and -C argument to <b>vadddomain</b>, <b>vadduser</b>, <b>vgroup</b>, <b>vpasswd</b>, <b>vmoduser</b>, CRAM authentication will not require setting of the environment variable <b>ENABLE\_CRAM</b>.
+But the problem with enabling CRAM auth methods is that attackers can get hold of the clear text passwords for all your users in case your database is stolen.
+Apart from the clear text password, the hex salted password too allows the attacker to impersonate both client and the server.
+If you use SCRAM authentication, you can disable all CRAM authentication methods and not use the -<b>C</b> argument to <b>vpasswd</b> (or <b>vmoduser</b>).
+This will give you the safety of of having all your passwords encrypted in the database.

 ## Authentication SMTP mechanism in qmail-smtpd

 Now that we have discussed the various authentication mechanism, let's talk about how to enable it in qmail-smtpd.
 If qmail-smptd is called with the arguments <u>hostname</u> <u>checkprogram</u> <u>subprogram</u> <u>subprogram</u>, it will enable various authentication methods and pass authentication credentials to <u>checkprogram</u>, <u>subprogram</u> to validate authentication credentials.
 For example, the default installation invokes qmail-smtpd as <b>qmail-smtpd</b> <u>/usr/sbin/sys-checkpwd</u> <u>/usr/sbin/vchkpass</u>.
-The <b>sys-checkpwd</b> validates the user credentials in the system database (/etc/shadow, pam, ldap, etc) and the <b>vchkpass</b> program validates user credentials against indimail's MySQL database.
+The <b>sys-checkpwd</b> <u>checkprogram</u> validates the user credentials in the system database (/etc/shadow, pam, ldap, etc) and the <b>vchkpass</b> program validates user credentials against indimail's MySQL database.
 If the user is present in either of the two database and supplies the correct password, the authentication succeeds.
-Apart from using external programs called as command line arguments to qmail-smptd, there is an internal authentication mechanism to validate users using the SCRAM authentication methods.
+Apart from using external programs called as command line arguments to qmail-smptd, there is an internal authentication mechanism to validate users using the SCRAM authentication methods. <u>checkprogram</u> are programs that use the [checkpassword](https://cr.yp.to/checkpwd/interface.html) interface designed by [djb](https://cr.yp.to/djb.html). indimail-mta uses a modifed checkpassword interface that supports [dovecot's checkpassword](https://doc.dovecot.org/configuration_manual/authentication/checkpassword/) authentication and exits when the final <u>subprogram</u> is <u>/bin/false</u>.
+To enable authentication when using dovecot imap, one needs to set the environment variable <b>NATIVE\_PASSWORD</b>.

 IndiMail allows you to DISABLE individual authentication mechanism. e.g. the following will disable CRAM-MD5, CRAM-SHA1, CRAM-SHA224, CRAM-SHA256, CRAM-SHA384, CRAM-SHA512, CRAM-RIPEMD, DIGEST-MD5 authentication mechanisms.